About Purdue University

 About Undergraduate Programs in Aviation at Purdue University

 Purdue University’s School of Aviation and Transportation Technology, one of six departments and schools in the Purdue Polytechnic Institute, is recognized worldwide as a leader in aviation education.
 All seven of Purdue’s Aviation and Transportation Technology undergraduate majors are world-class educational programs.
 Take a virtual tour of the school, including Flight Operations, the Simulator Building, Terminal Building, Laboratories and Research Centers, and the Niswonger Building of Aviation Technology.

 About the Faculty

-Purdue’s Aviation and Transportation Technology faculty members have been conducting research involved with various aspects of flight technology as well as flight culture.
+Purdue’s Aviation and Transportation Technology faculty members have been conducting research involved with various aspects of safety, quality and sustainability.
 Research areas include;

 - Biofuels testing and development

 - Evaluation of soy-diesel fuel blends

 - High performance turbine operations

 - Human factors and crew resource management